 My rating: 4 stars

-Portuguese author Valter Hugo Mãe reflects on the effects that the death of dear ones has on people in his novel A Desumanização (unfortunately I couldn’t find an English translation of the book).
+The Portuguese author Valter Hugo Mãe reflects on the effects that the death of dear ones has on people in his novel A Desumanização (unfortunately I couldn’t find an English translation of the book).
 Through a poetic writing style, we travel to the Icelandic fjords where we meet Halldora, a girl whose twin sister (Sigridur) has died.

-After her sister’s death, she spends a lot of time with Einar, an older man who is interested in her.
+Following her sister’s death, she spends a lot of time with Einar, an older man who is interested in her.
 She thinks he loves her, although for the reader their relationship seems confusing and wrong.
 Halldora keeps remembering how her sister wasn’t fond of him, like in a way Sigridur was the voice of reason.

 This is a slow-paced story that moves forward almost without the reader noticing.
 Details (names, ages…) about the characters are revealed throughout the novel, so we gradually understand better the situation.
-However, there are some questions left unanswered by the end of the book.
+However, there are some questions left unanswered at the end of the book.

-In fact, the writing style was what impressed me the most about this book.
+In fact, the writing style is what impressed me the most about this book.
 We are shown instead of being told, even the feelings.
 There are many suggestive and visual comparisons and metaphors throughout the novel.
 Iceland is sometimes compared to god, while other times it is personified.
 And, surprisingly, even the way the narrator describes dealing with her first period is poetic.

 After reading the first pages, I was expecting much more in terms of plot, something that matched the expressive writing style.
 Nevertheless, this is a touching story filled with references to popular Icelandic stories and myths.
-This was the first book I read by Valter Hugo Mãe and it left me curious about his other works.
+This was the first book I read by Valter Hugo Mãe and it left me curious about his other work.